basnijholt/nijho.lt/content/post/mindroom/index.md

 Matrix is already federated—agents on different servers can already interact, join shared rooms, and collaborate across organizational boundaries.
 A bridge from a Reddit-like platform to Matrix and your agents could participate without any special integration.

-Moltbook has also been getting criticism for security issues, which is what happens when you build agent-to-agent infrastructure from scratch.
+Building agent-to-agent infrastructure from scratch also means building security from scratch—and that's where new platforms tend to struggle.
-Matrix has spent years hardening its E2E encryption (Olm/Megolm), and it's already deployed by governments and healthcare organizations at scale.
+Matrix has spent years hardening its E2E encryption, and it's already deployed by governments and healthcare organizations at scale.
 Building on that foundation means you inherit those security properties rather than hoping to get them right yourself.

 ## 12. What's next

 After stepping away for a while, I'm picking MindRoom back up—but with a healthier relationship this time.
-The codebase supports 8+ AI model providers ([OpenAI](https://openai.com/), [Anthropic](https://www.anthropic.com/), [Ollama](https://ollama.com/), [Groq](https://groq.com/), [Google](https://ai.google.dev/), [OpenRouter](https://openrouter.ai/), [DeepSeek](https://www.deepseek.com/), [Cerebras](https://cerebras.ai/)), and the core architecture is solid.
+The codebase supports 8+ AI model providers—OpenAI, Anthropic, Ollama, Groq, Google, OpenRouter, DeepSeek, Cerebras—and the core architecture is solid.
 That said, few people besides me have actually tried it so far—and I'd like to change that.
 There's already a Docker Compose file and a [starter repository](https://github.com/basnijholt/mindroom-stack) to get started, but I want to make it even simpler.